Erle Stanley Gardner | Gardner as Experimental Writer

 The book also shares a problem with some other minor Gardner novels: it starts out by introducing us to a likable young man whose business problems we care about, then pushes him into the background for much of the rest of the novel.
 Salesman Ted Shale in The Case of the Turning Tide (Chapters 1-4), inexperienced young lawyer Frank Neely being helped out by Perry Mason in The Case of the Restless Redhead (1954) (Chapters 1-3), and financial consultant Kerry Dutton in The Case of the Troubled Trustee (1965) (Chapter 1) all share this fate.
 All of these books decline after their openings.
+Young attorney James Etna who Perry helps in The Case of the Grinning Gorilla (1952) (Chapters 3,5,6) is a related figure.
 I also like the illustration of Ted Shale rescuing a drowning woman on the cover of the old Pocket Book paperback.
 If these young men don't have much to do with the mysteries they open, they at least show Gardner's abiding interest in people and their work.
 Gardner relished the complexities of people's jobs.

 The Case of the Smoking Chimney.
 Gramps Wiggins' second and last book The Case of the Smoking Chimney (1943) is entertaining throughout, but awfully thin as a mystery.
 Gardner's murder plot is easily guessed.
 The story is best in the early chapters (1 - 11), which describe the events leading up to the murder.
 These deal with a real estate scam.
 In classical detective novel fashion, each character is given a motive for the crime.
 It is not the sort of complex cat's cradle of The D.A.
 Draws a Circle, or the mini-mystery opening of Owls Don't Blink (1942).
 Instead, it sets up links among a group of very disparate characters, eventually showing how information flows among them.
 Gardner shows storytelling inventiveness here.